saadBr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody: this script add execute permissions to everyone
 8-James_Bond: this scriptgive all permissions to others only
 9-John_Doe: this script gives all permissions to user , read and exexecute permissions to groups and write and execute permissions to others
+10-mirror_permissions: this script sets permission of a file to match the givven file permissions